Patient Information Leaflet

 After reconstitution: The chemical and physical stability of the reconstituted solution in the vial has been demonstrated for 12 hours at 25°C and up to 48 hours at 2°C - 8°C. The chemical and physical stability of the diluted solution in infusion bags is 12 hours at 25°C or 24 hours between 2°C - 8°C.

-For 30-minute intravenous infusion, the combined storage time (reconstituted solution in vial and diluted solution in infusion bag; see section 6.6) at 25°C should not exceed 12 hours (or 24 hours between 2°C - 8°C).
+For the 30-minute intravenous infusion, the combined storage time (reconstituted solution in vial and diluted solution in infusion bag; see section 6.6) at 25°C should not exceed 12 hours (or 24 hours between 2°C -8°C).

 However, from a microbiological point of view, the product should be used immediately.
 The product does not contain preservatives or bacteriostatic agents.
-If not used immediately, the storage time is the responsibility of the user and is normally not more than 24 hours at 2°C - 8°C, unless reconstitution/dilution has taken place in controlled and validated aseptic conditions.
+If not used immediately, the storage time is the responsibility of the user and will normally not exceed 24 hours at 2°C - 8°C, unless the reconstitution/dilution has taken place in controlled and validated aseptic conditions.

-Do not use this medication after the expiration date that appears on the box after CAD and on the label after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP and on the label after EXP.
+The expiry date is the last day of the month shown.

-The active ingredient is daptomycin.
-A vial of powder contains 350 mg of daptomycin.
+The active substance is daptomycin.
+One vial of powder contains 350 mg of daptomycin.

 One ml provides 50 mg of daptomycin after reconstitution with 7 ml of sodium chloride solution (0.9%).